buildpacks/spec/platform.md

 When a new stack version is available, the app layers and launch layers SHOULD be rebased on the new run image by updating the image's configuration to point at the new run image.
 Once the new run image is present on the registry, no filesystem layers should be uploaded or downloaded.

-The new run image MUST have an identical stack ID and MUST include the exact same set of mixins.
+The new run image MUST have an identical stack ID and MUST include the exact same set of additional operating system packages.

 ![Launch](img/launch.svg)